Denmark

 II.- Personal Income Tax

-Taking into account that since 2009, there is no agreement to avoid international double taxation between Spain and Denmark, all income originating in Denmark obtained by a tax resident in Spain is taxed in Spain.
-If such income is taxed in Denmark, the taxpayer may apply the deduction for international double taxation provided for in article 80 of Law 35/2006, of November 28, on personal income tax.
+Considering that since 2009, there is no agreement to avoid international double taxation between Spain and Denmark, all income originating in Denmark obtained by a tax resident in Spain is taxed in Spain.
+If such income is taxed in Denmark, the taxpayer may apply the deduction for international double taxation provided for in article 80 of Law 35/2006, of November 28, on Personal Income Tax.

-The income tax return of natural persons who are tax residents in Spain is submitted in the months of April, May and June of the year following the year of accrual.
-The Personal Income Tax regulations regulate limits and conditions that determine the obligation to submit the tax return, which must be consulted every year.
+The income tax return of individuals who are tax residents in Spain is submitted in the months of April, May and June of the year following the year of accrual.
+The Personal Income Tax regulations set limits and conditions that determine the obligation to file a tax return, which must be consulted each year.

-Example : Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Denmark, caused by having worked in a company in said country.
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2019, since the payer of the Danish pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example : Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Denmark, caused by having worked in a company in that country.
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the 2019 financial year, he would be obliged to file a personal income tax return for 2019, since the payer of the Danish pension is not obliged to make withholdings on account of Spanish personal income tax.

 Telephone 91 554 87 70 / 901 33 55 33